 - Lonely Planet (www.lonelyplanet.com/greece) Destination information, hotel bookings, traveller forum and more.

-- If at all possible, visit in the shoulder seasons – late spring or early autumn.
+- If you can, visit in the shoulder seasons – late spring or early autumn.
 The weather is softer and the crowds are slim.

-- Be sure to visit a few out-of-the-way villages where you can still find full-on, unselfconscious traditional culture.
-The best way to do this is to rent a car and explore.
+- Be sure to visit a few out-of-the-way villages where you can still find traditional culture.
+Rent a car and explore.
 Stop for lunch, check out the local shops and test out your Greek.

 - Go slowly.
 Greece's infrastructure doesn't befit a fast-paced itinerary.
 Visit fewer places for longer.

 - Visit at least one local coffee shop (kafeneio), one seafood taverna next to a port and one traditional live-music venue.
 This is where you’ll experience Greek culture at its most potent.